Asapros/metealologia-backend/README.md

 ## Installation
 Use `poetry install` and `poetry run start` in order to run the project on `localhost:8080`.
 Endpoint docs are available on `/docs`

-## Configuration file
+## Configuration files
-The config file will contain all the static data of the weather stations:
+The config files will contain all the static data of the weather stations:
 - types of sensors
 - station instances
 - public keys